santos22/blog.bokeh.org/_posts/2018-12-04-chartify-review.md

 ### The Chartify API

 Chartify users create a ``chartify.Chart`` object and specify one of a few enumerated axis types for the x and y axes.
 The resulting ``Chart`` object will contain a set of appropriate plotting methods for your axis pair type.
 For example, using a ``"datetime"`` x-axis and ``linear`` y-axis means that a line chart is a good idea and bar chart is not, because bar charts are typically intended for categorical data.
-I think this is great - Bokeh tries very hard to help users make effective visualizations by having nice defaults and I think these opinionated guardrails are good. tk
+I think this is great - Bokeh tries very hard to help users make effective visualizations by having nice defaults and I think these opinionated guardrails are good.

 *The allowed axis types*:

 x_axis_type (enum, str):

-- 'linear':
+- `linear`
-- 'log':
+- `log`
-- 'datetime': Use for datetime formatted data.
+- `datetime`
-- 'categorical':
+- `categorical`
-- 'density'
+- `density`

 y_axis_type (enum, str):

-- 'linear':
+- `linear`
-- 'log':
+- `log`
-- 'categorical':
+- `categorical`
-- 'density'
+- `density`

 As of release 2.3.5, Chartify offers the following chart types for the corresponding x and y axis types: